12 Fall/Winter Home Maintenance List

 7. Clean and put away outdoor furniture, BBQ and trampolines - This is the best way to protect your outdoor furniture so they are ready to be used next year.
 Clean and make sure your BBQ is stored away or secured properly.
 Inland winds are known to toss and lift trampolines and BBQ's to your neighbors property.

-8. Replace your batteries and change filters - Fire Departments recommend that smoke detector and carbon monoxide batteries be replaced every Spring and Fall.
+Fire Departments recommend that smoke detector and carbon monoxide batteries be replaced every Spring and Fall.
 As we prepare to spend more time indoors as Winter approaches, it is best to replace air filters, furnace filters, and clean dryer vents.

 9. Tune up your heating system - It is best to make sure your furnace is up to par for the cold season ahead.
 Usually a tune-up that costs a few hundred dollars will give you the assurance of a warm and cozy Winter.